windmill-labs/windmilldocs/docs/apps/4_app_configuration-settings/2_app_runnable_triggers.md

 Two types of runnables can be configured to run on app start and app refresh:

-- **Background runnables**: Runnables that aren't attached to a component.
+- **Background runnables**: Runnables that are run in the background and aren't attached to a component.
 - **Component runnables used as data sources**: Runnables attached to a component and used as the component's data source.

 ### Recompute on Any Input Change